M-Schrapel/NordVPN_Connector/readme.md

 # NordVPN Connector for Python 3 on Debian
 This project makes it easy and efficient to connect to a NordVPN server using OpenVPN and Python3 on Debian.
-In addition, you can create a log .csv-file of working VPN servers and select a desired region.
+In addition, you can create a .csv file of working VPN servers and select a desired region.
-Another advantage for tiny devices like Raspberry Pi is that this project doesn't require many CPU or memory resources and is easy to run from a terminal.
+Another advantage for small devices like the Raspberry Pi is that this project does not require a lot of CPU or memory resources and can be easily started from a terminal.
-**You can automatically connect to a VPN on start of your computer and browse the internet anonymously!**
+**You can automatically connect to a VPN when you start your computer and surf the internet anonymously!**
 *(NordVPN account is required!)*

 ## Contents